sioros/FlowSwing-Max-MSP/README.md

 ## Contributing

 Contributions are welcome.
-If you find a bug or have an idea for an enhancement:
+If you find a bug or have an idea for an enhancement, please open an issue on this repository’s GitHub Issues page.
-- Fork the repository and submit a pull request with clear description and rationale.
-- Include minimal example patches or steps to reproduce when reporting issues.

 ## License